leopengningchuan/personal_utils/README.md

 pip install pycryptodome
 ```

+---

+### email_related

+#### validate_email
+This function checks whether a given string is a valid email address using a regular expression.
+It ensures that the input matches a standard email format, including a username, the "@" symbol, a domain name, and a valid top-level domain.
+It returns `True` if the input is valid, otherwise `False`.

+---

+#### format_valid_emails
+This function validates and formats one or more email addresses.
+If a single valid email is provided as a string, it returns the string.
+If a list of valid email addresses is given, it checks each one and returns a semicolon-separated string of all valid entries.
+Raises a `ValueError` if any address is invalid.

+---

+#### windows_outlook_send_email
+This function automates the process of sending emails through the Windows Outlook desktop client using the `win32com.client` module.
+It supports multiple recipients in the To, CC, and BCC fields, and allows file attachments.
+All email addresses are validated and properly formatted before being passed to Outlook.
+The function checks for input validity, handles both single string and list input formats, and logs the result of the operation.
+Only works on Windows systems with Microsoft Outlook installed.

 ## License
 This project is licensed under the MIT License - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/leopengningchuan/personal_utils?tab=MIT-1-ov-file) file for details.